IssamAssafi/HexGame/README.md

 ## Description

 A GUI and command line C++ implementation of [Game of Hex](http://en.wikipedia.org/wiki/Hex_(board_game)), with an intuitive user interface and a simple AI algorithm.
-It's a project that was created as a part of the *Programming Techniques* course at University of California, Santa Cruz.
+It's a project that was created as a part of the *Programming Techniques* course at EHTP, Casablanca

 This program requires C++11 support, which is not provided by older versions of g++.
 It has been tested successfully using g++ v4.4.6 and v4.8.0.